 4. Don't Forget to Water and Fertilize

 If you want your lemon tree to feed you, don't forget to feed the tree!
-Citrus trees are picky about their watering and fertilizer, so make sure to read through our full list of instructions here.
+Citrus trees are picky about their watering and fertilizer.

 Remember that your home's temperature and humidity will determine the amount and frequency of water your tree needs.
 Be careful not to overwater, as you could rot the roots, but don't go for so long between waterings that your tree's leaves start to droop.
 Fertilize your sapling every 2-3 months as it grows for the best results.